– London Bridge

 *Pacific View Asset Management (UK) LLP (“Pacific View UK”) is a UK-based subsidiary of Pacific View Asset Management, LLC and is the investment manager to the PVAM Perlus Microcap Strategy.
 Pacific View UK is authorized and regulated by the Financial Conduct Authority (FCA).
 In September 2014, “Perlus Investment Management LLP” combined with Pacific View to become Pacific View Asset Management (UK) LLP and the “Perlus Microcap strategy” became the PVAM Perlus Microcap strategy.

 James, along with his co-Portfolio Manager David LaSalle, combined their existing advisory business (previously Perlus Investment Management) with Pacific View Asset Management, LLC in September 2014, creating Pacific View’s UK subsidiary, Pacific View Asset Management (UK) LLP.
 James serves as the co-Portfolio Manager and co-Head of Pacific View’s Microcap team.
-James has 35 years of experience managing North American equity funds, the majority of which exclusively focused on the microcap asset class.
+James has over 35 years of experience managing North American equity funds, the majority of which exclusively focused on the microcap asset class.

 James started his investment career in 1982 as an economist at a UK insurance company later renamed Aviva, now the largest multiline insurance group in Europe.
 From 1993 – 1996, James was in charge of North American equity investments at Shell Pensions Management Services in London.
 He continued to manage money for Shell on an outsourced basis from 1997 – 2000.
 From 1996 – 2005, James served as a Partner and Portfolio Manager at Avocet Capital Management, a SEC-registered investment firm that housed a long-biased hedge fund focused on North American microcap stocks and a corporate pension fund.
 During his tenure at Avocet, the firm managed assets of over $200 million.
 In 2005, James became a consultant for MicroCapital, LLC, an investment company focused on undiscovered and under-followed microcap companies with a growth catalyst in emerging industries.
 James established Perlus Investment Management in 2008.

 David, along with his co-Portfolio Manager James Boucherat, combined their existing advisory business (previously Perlus Investment Management) with Pacific View Asset Management, LLC in September 2014, creating Pacific View’s UK subsidiary, Pacific View Asset Management (UK) LLP.
 David serves as the co-Portfolio Manager and co-Head of Pacific View’s Microcap team.
-David has 19 years of investment industry experience.
+David has over 19 years of investment industry experience.

 David’s career in finance began in 1998 as a Credit Analyst for Wedbush Morgan Securities, developing and implementing margin solutions for the firm’s brokerage accounts.
 From 1999 – 2001, he worked as a trader for B. Riley and Co., a boutique research firm.
 In 2003, while completing his Master’s degree in Finance, David won, through a competitive selection process in association with his university, an internship as an equity analyst for Parnassus Investments, a socially responsible mutual fund focused on mid to large cap companies.
 David then served as Head of Research for San Francisco-based hedge fund Core Fund, focusing primarily on U.S. public microcap equities.
 David later spent three years with New York-based hedge fund MicroCapital, L.P., as the Vice President of Research, where, in 2005, he met and worked with James Boucherat on the value side of the portfolio.
 David helped create Perlus Investment Management with James Boucherat in 2008.